kilofox/kohana/modules/userguide/guide/userguide/markdown.md

 -  of each line, surrounded by spaces.
 You can mix * - and +, but it
 +  makes no difference.
 ~~~
-*  To make a unordered list, put an asterisk, minus, or + at the beginning
+*  To make an unordered list, put an asterisk, minus, or + at the beginning
 -  of each line, surrounded by spaces.
 You can mix * - and +, but it
 +  makes no difference.